-The primary objective of this paper is to design robust solvers and to conduct several numerical experiments; as a first step, we introduce a parameter reduction through a suitable scaling of the energy functional \cref{eq:energy}.
+The primary objective of this paper is to design robust solvers and to conduct several numerical experiments; as a first step, we introduce a parameter reduction through a suitable scaling of the energy functional \eqref{eq:energy}.
 Specifically, we consider the following rescaling

 where $\tilde{\nu}=\frac{\nu}{c^2}$.
-Furthermore, under this scaling, the natural time variable in the evolution of the system is $\tilde{t}=c^2 t$.
-From now on, we will drop the tilde superscript and use $E$, $t$, and $\nu$ for notational simplicity.

-In this work, we thus focus on the numerical solution of the following differential-algebraic system:
+Furthermore, under this scaling, the natural time variable for the evolution of the system is $\tilde{t}=c^2 t$.
+From now on, we will drop the tilde superscript, using $E$, $t$, and $\nu$ for notational simplicity, and focus on the numerical solution of the following differential-algebraic system:

-where the positivity of the initial condition is understood in the sense of matrices, and $\bm{n}$ denotes the outward-pointing unit normal vector to the boundary $\partial \Omega$.
-To ensure the solvability of the Poisson equation subject to the homogeneous Neumann boundary conditions, we impose the global balance of sources and sinks (in other words, global conservation of mass),
+where the non-negativity of the initial condition is understood in the sense of matrices, and $\bm{n}$ denotes the outward-pointing unit normal vector to the boundary $\partial \Omega$.
+To ensure the solvability of the Poisson equation subject to the homogeneous Neumann boundary conditions, we impose the global conservation of mass,

-The model under consideration is derived as the $L^2$-gradient flow of \cref{eq:energy_scaled}, subject to the elliptic constraint \cref{eq:poisson} with no-flux boundary conditions.
-Its derivation relies on well-established techniques as presented in \cite{ambrosio2008gradient, mielke2023introduction, santambrogio2017euclidean}, and the explicit computation in the biological network setting can be found in \cite{haskovec2018ode, portaro2022emergence, portaro2024mathematical}.
-We note that we employ the gradient flow approach not only as a procedure to find (local) minima of the energy functional.
+The model under consideration is derived as the $L^2$-gradient flow of \eqref{eq:energy_scaled}, subject to the elliptic constraint \eqref{eq:poisson} with no-flux boundary conditions.
+Its derivation relies on well-established techniques as presented in \cite{ambrosio2008gradient, mielke2023introduction, santambrogio2017euclidean}, and the explicit computation in the biological network setting is presented in \cite{haskovec2018ode, portaro2022emergence}.
+We note that we employ the gradient flow approach not only as a procedure to find minima of the energy functional.
 Instead, we are interested in studying network formation as a dynamical process.
 Starting from a generic (and `simple') initial datum, e.g., $\C_0(x) \equiv \mathbb{I}$ in $\Omega$, we follow the gradient flow dynamics to observe the self-organization of the network, creation, and refinement of branches, until a steady state is reached.